On the road

 USING TECHNOLOGY TO TRAVEL SMARTER

-10 Quick tips to harness the power of technology to your advantage
+10 Quick tips to harness the power of technology on your next trip

 While we as parents may lament the hours that our children spend on their cell phones, the fact is technology can make life easier.
 I recently caught up with Angel Castellanos of Angels Travel Lounge at the Los Angeles Travel and Adventure Show where he was sharing his top tips for making technology work for you as a traveler.
 These tips are so good, I just had to share.